 Personally, I found this quite strange for a flight in the middle of the day.
 Unfortunately, if like me, you don’t want to spend the day napping, it makes you feel quite disorientated spending the majority of your day in darkness!

-There was no other food served until closer to landing when a light snack was served.
-About halfway into the flight, around lunchtime, I was quite peckish and after a long wait when pressing the call bell, I asked the flight attendant if there were any other snacks.
+There was no other food served until closer to landing, when a light snack was served.
+About halfway into the flight, around lunchtime, I was quite peckish, and after a long wait when pressing the call bell, I asked the flight attendant if there were any other snacks.

 She came back with a small packet of Filipino dried peas and mango, plus some leftover bread rolls from breakfast.
-Needless to say, the latter wasn’t particular appealing and remained in my seat pocket!
+Needless to say, the latter wasn’t particularly appealing and remained in my seat pocket!

 Final Verdict

-Despite being a small single-aisle plane (which was full on our flight to Manila), the seating was comfortable for economy and more roomy than low-cost carrier alternatives we could have flown with.
+Despite being a small single-aisle plane (which was full on our flight to Manila), the seating was comfortable for economy and more roomy than the low-cost carrier alternatives we could have flown with.

 In summary, the direct flight is very convenient and commands a premium accordingly.
 However, spending the entire flight in darkness during a daytime flight was very disorientating, and the meal that was served was tasty but small, with no options for passengers like myself who felt peckish around lunchtime.